 Gimirrai was a civilized place: respect for elders and good manners were the norm, and upward mobility was possible.
 As the son of a successful farming family--minor landholders, actually--he was taught to read and write, and studied sorcery in the usual, casual way.
 He married late, at 25, and by age 30 he had a family.
 Then the Plague came, overwhelming magickal and mundane resources, and among the devastation, all of his family died, save Halan and his niece.
 This left a dark place in his soul, and he took to sorcery more assiduously, searching for the secrets of life itself: longevity and healing magicks, even immortality.
 The wizard Lostaani took him on as an apprentice, and due to his previous studies, he became a master wizard in under a decade.
 During this time he quietly aided his niece's family even though they had gotten religion after the plague.
 Soon after his investigations led him to the Masters of the Tomb, a group of wizards who also sought immortality.
 He joined them at once (and was brutally cut by his mentor Lostaani, who had no truck with such unnatural practices.)

 Halan helped research a ritual to create vampires, basically turning the target's body into an undead machine, uncoupled from the natural cycles (which offended all the elemental gods) and potentially immortal (which offended any god interested in the pantheon's afterlife.)
 This explains the well-known problems that vampires have with sunlight, running water and the like, and the need to rest in one's native earth: most of these can be dealt with by appropriate magical protection Halan has found.
 As well, he developed other dark spells such as Soul Reaving.
 The Masters of the Tomb soon had a cadre of apprentices who hoped to become vampires after years of service (including donations of blood and mana, of course!)
 This was no Ponzi scheme: it was understood that the ritual was only offered to a select few.
-When he was seventy-two, Halan decided the time had come for him to avail himself of the fruits of his labour.
+When he was seventy-two (looking a hale fifty due to the afore-mentioned longevity magic), Halan decided the time had come for him to avail himself of the fruits of his labour.
 He survived the vampirification process (not guaranteed), but the cabal was exposed and broken up with much loss of (un)life--ironically it was Halan's great-grandnephew who was a linchpin of this operation.
 Being a good member of the local church (which had grown in influence after the plague), he was horrified by their activities and turned them in to the authorities.
 (He didn't know that Halan was his ancestor, of course.)
 Halan had to flee, but was able to carry away much of the group's ritual gear.

 Much later, when he was 117 years old, Halan took Akchan of Tsendristan as his apprentice.
 Akchan showed great promise and used Halan's Soul Reaving matrix to create many interesting magickal items.
 After about fifteen years, Akchan too became a vampire: about seven years later, doing his own research, Akchan fumbled the making of a matrix for the Vampire Creation ritual.
 Some fell spirit possessed the matrix and convinced Akchan that it was the god of vampires, Gwiyodhunas, that only it could create vampires, that Halan had stolen the power from Gwiyodhunas, and was therefore a damned heretic!
 After a pitched physical and magickal battle with Halan, Akchan fled southeast to unknown lands, taking his tainted matrix and many other magickal items with him: he became the first priest of Gwiyodhunas.
 Halan called up many potent Sendings to destroy Akchan but (no doubt with the "god's" help), all failed.
 Eventually Halan heard no more of Akchan, and assumed that Gwiyodhunas had eaten his acolyte.